Oca (Oxalis tuberosa)

 Because of that, I prefer to start seeds in early summer, transplanting to 1 gallon (4 l) pots and then moving the pots outdoors to form tubers and die back naturally in the fall.
 This produces mini-tubers which store just as well as large tubers and can be planted out directly in the spring.
 This not only serves as an easy propagation step (because you will usually get more than one tuber) but gives you a more robust tuber grown plant with a much more predictable sprouting period.

 Oca has been propagated from tubers for a very long time and it is likely that this has resulted in impaired sexual reproduction.
 Seed is difficult to obtain in many climates and seed collected from heirloom varieties has a rather low germination rate.
 It also has very irregular germination, a common characteristic among plants that have not been cultivated for growth from seed.
-Expect a maximum germination rate of about 60%.
+Expect a maximum germination rate of about 60%, but often much less.

 This has been my most successful method for starting oca seeds: Soak seeds in room temperature water for 24 hours.
 Don’t omit this step as it greatly improves germination.
 Surface sow on any potting soil mix.
-Place under 16 hours lighting with a controlled temperature of 74° F (23 C).
+Keep in a well lit area (natural light is fine at this stage) and aim for an ambient temperature of 74° F (23 C).
 Keep the soil moist at all times.
 I spray the seeds with water in the morning and the evening every day.
-Under these conditions, you should see signs of sprouting within 10 days.
+Under the recommended conditions, on average, I see the first seedlings emerge at 12 days and the peak is reached in 16 days.
 Prick out seedlings and transfer to a different container to grow.
-The seedlings don’t survive as well in soil that is wet enough to germinate the seeds.
+The seedlings don’t survive as well in soil that is wet and warm enough to germinate the seeds.
+I transplant the seedlings to individual cells, water them in well, and then allow the soil to dry before watering again.
 You may continue to see new sprouts for several months.
-Grow indoors until the plants are at least two inches (5 cm) tall and then transplant.
+Keep the seedlings under strong light for at least 14 hours per day.
+A shorter photoperiod can result in the seedlings forming tubers, which will slow or end their growth.
+Grow indoors until the plants are at least two inches (5 cm) tall and then transplant to their final location.

 Many growers recommend hilling oca as it grows, much as you would for potatoes.
 When I hill oca, I harvest more tubers, but they are smaller on average.
 This may be a useful strategy for propagating the plant, but it is not ideal for producing tubers of good eating size.
 If you think it through, this makes sense.
 When you hill up the plants, you cause the formation of additional tubers into which the plant must divert energy, where previously all of the energy was sent into the tubers surrounding the root ball.
 In addition, you are burying parts of the plant that are photosynthesizing at a time of the year when oca needs to form tubers as fast as possible before the frost.
 So, you are reducing the amount of energy received by the plant and dividing that reduced amount of energy into a larger number of tubers.
 Because of this, I don’t recommend hilling oca when the main purpose is growing a food crop.